Polyalthia longifolia

 Description

-Originating in India and Sri Lanka, this landscape tree grows moderately slowly to between 10 and 18 m (30 and 60 ft) tall.
+Originating in India and Sri Lanka, this landscape tree grows moderately slowly to 10-18 m (30-60 ft) tall.

 There are two varieties in cultivation.
-The more striking, var. pendula, has a straight slim trunk and short branches that droop, resulting in a narrow columnar shape not usually seen in tropical trees.
-The less common variety, var. angustifolia, has wide-spreading branches, forming a pyramidal crown.
+The more striking var. pendula has a straight, slim trunk and short, drooping branches, resulting in a narrow columnar shape not usually seen in tropical trees.
+The less common variety, var. angustifolia, has wide-spreading branches that form a pyramidal crown.
 The bark is grey and smooth.

 Leaves are lance-shaped with wavy margins and, depending on their age, either bronze, lime green or dark green.
-They remain on the tree in all seasons and in a dense arrangement that almost completely cloaks the trunk in lush greenery, from near the tree bottom to the top.
+They remain on the tree in all seasons, forming a dense arrangement that almost completely cloaks the trunk in lush greenery from near the tree's bottom to the top.

 For a brief period in spring, masses of pale yellow-green star-shaped flowers bloom amid the leaves.
 These are followed by green, coffee-berry-like fruit with a single seed, ripening to dark purple or near black from summer to autumn.